Flood Warning issued for Bossier, Webster by NWS - News Break

 Flood Warning issued for Bossier, Webster by NWS

-Effective: 2021-05-19 10:29:00 CDT Expires: 2021-05-20 12:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-19 20:39:00 CDT Expires: 2021-05-20 20:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 Target Area: Bossier; Webster The Flood Warning continues for the following bayou in Louisiana Bodcau Bayou At Bayou Bodcau Lake affecting Webster and Bossier Parishes.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 9:00 AM CDT Wednesday the pool stage was 172.5 feet. * Flood pool stage is 172 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum pool stage in the 24 hours ending at 9:00 AM CDT Wednesday was 172.5 feet. * Forecast...The lake is expected to rise to 176.0 feet Saturday, May 29.
-Additional rises are possible thereafter. * Impact...At 172 feet, Expect bankfull conditions on Red Chute Bayou to continue into early June.alerts.weather.gov
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 7:00 PM CDT Wednesday the pool stage was 172.5 feet. * Flood pool stage is 172 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum pool stage in the 24 hours ending at 9:00 PM CDT Wednesday was 172.5 feet. * Forecast...The river is expected to remain steady above flood stage at 172.5 feet. * Impact...At 172.0 feet, Expect bankfull conditions on Red Chute Bayou.alerts.weather.gov